 While geometric frames received a lot of love from the hip-hop and R&B communities, we’d be remiss to not mention that they were also a huge hit within the alternative rock scene.
 Singers including Scott Weiland from Stone Temple Pilots and Layne Staley of Alice In Chains were also regularly seen sporting them with signature “grunge” items like ripped jeans and vintage floral shirts.

-Inspired by the genre-fluid styles of Biggie, Aaliyah, and Tyler, our Mayan frames are unisex lightweight and perfect for pairing with whatever version of yourself you most feel like expressing. sure they have a bit that retro but as we all now know ain nothing number the classics never go out style.>
+Inspired by the genre-fluid styles of Biggie, Aaliyah, and Tyler, our Mayan frames are unisex lightweight and perfect for pairing with whatever version of yourself you most feel like expressing.
+Sure, they have a bit of that ’90s-inspired retro feel, but as we all now know, “age ain’t nothing but a number” and the classics never go out of style.